Volcano erupts in Alaska’s Aleutian Islands, sending ash to 34,000 feet

 Satellite data showed a short-lived explosion that drifted to the south.

-The observatory says pilots reported the Bogoslof volcano on Bogoslof Island briefly erupted about 4 p.m.
+The observatory says pilots reported the Bogoslof volcano on Bogoslof Island, which is part of the Aleutian Islands, briefly erupted about 4 p.m.
 Alaska time.

 Pilots told the observatory that a volcanic ash cloud rose to 34,000 feet.